All Products

 Automatic routing rules:

-• If the estimated scan cost of an SQL request is lower than the specified threshold, the read traffic and write traffic are determined as the traffic of TP workloads.
-The SQL request is automatically routed to the primary instance.
+• Read traffic with an estimated scan cost below the threshold, read traffic within transactions, and write traffic are identified as TP traffic.
+The SQL statement is automatically routed to the primary instance for execution.

-• If a primary instance has multiple read-only column store instances, the system automatically uses massively parallel processing (MPP) to route traffic.
+• If a primary instance has multiple column store read-only instances, the system automatically uses Massively Parallel Processing (MPP) for scheduling and execution.

 1. Log on to the PolarDB-X console.